-There is a certain moment when the hands feel like they have passed the ball and the clubhead is still way back there.
-At the moment, you can pour it on with the right hand, accelerating the clubhead through the ball.
+There is a certain moment when the hands feel like they have passed the ball and that it is too late, you missed that chance, to apply any kind of hit.
+Actually, that is the moment when you can pour it on with the right hand.

 So don’t get excited.
 Wait until the time is right.

 Do not rush the forward swing.
 That works against this move.
-What you want is to make your normal swing and add speed with your right hand only at the very end.
+What you want is to make your normal swing and add speed with your right hand only at the right time.

 Finally, the point is for the right hand to launch into the ball and hit hard, but not so much that it overpowers the left hand.
 This is what Hogan was teaching you how to prevent.